 The total monthly rent usually does not include additional charges.
-All utilities and maintenance costs are required to be paid separately by the tenant.
+All utilities and maintenance costs are required to be paid separately by the tenant, unless a deal has been worked out with the landlord and is so specified in the rental agreement.